Medlar-with-Wesham: Industry and commerce

+In May 2025 planning permission was granted for the construction of a £30m toy factory, on Fleetwood Road, for HTI Group.
+The 160,000 ft2 premises are expected to provide employment for up to 186 full-time equivalent jobs.

 Amenities

-At the centre of the town is the small war memorial, with its stone statue of a First World War soldier, which enjoys attractive floral displays throughout the year and a service of remembrance on Remembrance Sunday.
+At the centre of the town is the small war memorial, with a stone statue of a First World War soldier, which has an annual service of Remembrance Sunday.
 Around it are located the old fire station, the busy post office, the Co-op supermarket and a hair salon.
 In 2011 the post office campaigned successfully to remain open.
 In 2021 the fish and chip shop was taken over and refurbished by Seniors, a family-run chain of fish and chip shops on the Fylde Coast.

 On Church Road is a popular community centre and nearby are the outdoor bowling club and the newly re-built Scout hut.
 The centre is used by, amongst others, Wesham Road Runners, Medlar and Wesham Town Council, Wesham Community Pride Trust and Blackpool and the Fylde College.
 It is also used as the town's electoral polling station.
 On Fleetwood Road there is a modern fire station and adjoining ambulance station.

 The town also has a recreation field, equipped with a newly built skateboard park, on Fleetwood Road, where football is regularly played by local teams.
 The playground has recently been re-equipped with modern new play equipment and the perimeter of the field equipped with sturdy all-weather fitness stations.
 A doorstep green has recently been created on Derby Road near the former Fylde Borough Council offices.
 There are public allotments between St. Joseph's churchyard and the recreation ground and a public dog-walking area off Mowbreck Lane.

 The town has three public houses – the Lane Ends, the Stanley Arms and the Royal Oak Hotel.
 There are three Biological Heritage Sites at Medlar Ditch, Medlar Meadows and Wesham Marsh.

 The town's annual Club Day is held in early June, jointly with Kirkham.
 The day involves the various churches and their chosen "Rose Queens", together with biblical tableau floats, civic dignitaries and brass bands, walking in procession through the town in the morning.
-In 2011 Club Day was held on Saturday 11 June.

 In January 2011, as part of a £6 million savings review by Blackpool Teaching Hospitals Trust, the purpose-built 40-bed rehabilitation unit for the elderly on Mowbreck Lane, which had been built in 2001, was closed.
-In 2020 work began by Lancashire and South Cumbria NHS Foundation Trust to convert the property to a new 28-bed mental health rehabilitation service called "Moving on", a term used to describe care that helps people to live independently.
+In 2020 work began by Lancashire and South Cumbria NHS Foundation Trust to convert the property to a new 28-bed mental health rehabilitation centre, a term used to describe care that helps people to live independently.
 The centre opened on 14 March 2022.